obsidianmd/obsidian-developer-docs/en/Plugins/Guides/Build a Bases view.md

       const groupEl = this.containerEl.createDiv('bases-list-group');
       const groupListEl = groupEl.createEl('ul', 'bases-list-group-list');

-      // Each entry in the group is a separate file in the vault which matched
+      // Each entry in the group is a separate file in the vault matching
       // the Base filters.
-For the list view, each entry will be a separate line. for (const entry of group.entries) {
+For list view, each entry will be a separate line. for (const entry of group.entries) {
         groupListEl.createEl('li', 'bases-list-entry', (el) => {
           let firstProp = true;